-More than ever, there is need for frequent cleaning services in Kenya.
+More than ever, there is a need for frequent cleaning services in Kenya.
 This is because of the mushrooming of so many startups in major malls and business centers in Kenya.

 Note that anyone can take advantage of these small business ideas.
-And for millennial who didn’t want to get their hands dirty; do what you do best.
+And for millennials who didn’t want to get their hands dirty; do what you do best.
 Sign the contract then outsource the job.

 17. YouTube Videos

-One of the greatest online sensations of making money online is through sharing funny, educational, promotional or motivational videos.
+One of the greatest online sensations of making money online is through sharing funny, educational, promotional, or motivational videos.

-According to YouTube there are 1.3 Billion people waiting to watch new videos daily.
+According to YouTube, there are 1.3 Billion people waiting to watch new videos daily.

-You can monetize your channel with adsense and earn.
+You can monetize your channel with Adsense and earn.
 Or work with cooperates to make money.